Worsleychase/RubiksCubeRobot/README.md

 2. **TwophaseSolver Server**
    Set up a simple **TwophaseSolver** server using a short Python script.
 Define an IP address and port on your local network or machine.
    Update the IP and port settings in `main.cpp` accordingly.
+For more information please see the [source repo](https://github.com/hkociemba/RubiksCube-TwophaseSolver).

 ---